 The Earnings 3 Code is the ADP code that corresponds to a payroll account you’re tracking in Expensify and needed to export back into ADP for payroll.
 The Earnings 3 Amount is the total of a given expense you’re sending to payroll.

-In Expensify, you can enter the Earnings 3 Code at Admin > Policies > [Policy Name] > Categories:
+In Expensify, you can enter the Earnings 3 Code at Settings > Policies > [Policy Name] > Categories:

 The File # is entered in the Custom Field 1 or 2 column in the People section (this is below the Categories section in the Policy Editor).